Skip to content

 2-Year Sleep Regression (The Boundary Tester)

 What's happening: Peak "terrible twos" autonomy battle.
 Your toddler wants CONTROL.
-Also: vivid imagination (nightmares begin), fear of missing out (FOMO—"What if something fun happens after bedtime?"), language skills allow negotiation ("Five more minutes!").
+Also: vivid imagination (nightmares begin), fear of missing out (FOMO, "What if something fun happens after bedtime?"), language skills allow negotiation ("Five more minutes!").
 Sleep symptoms: Bedtime battles ("I'm not tired!").
 Stalling tactics (more water, one more book, need to pee).
 Night wakings.
 Early rising.
 Duration: 2-6 weeks.
 Survival strategy: Firm, loving boundaries.
 Bedtime is NON-NEGOTIABLE.
-Offer limited choices ("Do you want the blue pajamas or red pajamas?") to give sense of control.
-Remove yourself from power struggle ("It's bedtime.
+Offer limited choices ("Do you want the blue pajamas or red pajamas?") to give a sense of control.
+Remove yourself from the power struggle ("It's bedtime.
 I love you.
 See you in the morning.").

 3